floWneffetS/tutorial_dcTMD/README.md

 - `-gamma`: name of file with friction (x,Gamma(x)) in units kg/(mol*ns), equals the kJ ps /(mol nm^2) from Gromacs
 - `-mass`: name of file with mass in kg/mol
 - `-o`: name of output trajectory with units of ns and nm
-- `-t`: integration timestep in ns
+- `-t`: integration timestep in ns (so here: 5 fs)
 - `-T`: temperature in K
-- `-I`: seed random number generator
+- `-I`: seed for random number generator (we use the info from the bash varriable $i as a pseudo-random seed)
-- `-L`: length of output trajectory in points
+- `-s`: write out every sth point, so here a point in time is written out each nanosecond
-- `-s`: write out every sth point - each point counts as one point for the length of `-L`
+- `-L`: length of output trajectory in points defined in `-s`, so here 1 ms
 - `-n`: number of points of the free energy in the input free energy file
 - `-ngamma`: number of points of Gamma in the input friction file

-Here we gegnerate one single Langevin trajectory file of 5 ms length per temperatrue.
-On a single core of a modern PC, this should require ca. 5 hours
+Here we gegnerate one single Langevin trajectory file of 1 ms length per temperatrue.
+On a single core of a modern PC, this should require ca. 5 hours.
+Alternatively, you may start 5 simulations with 0.2 ms length each.